juancarlosmrf/local-jenkins-pipeline-demo/README.md

 In the Pipeline section:
 - Select Pipeline script from SCM
 In the Repository URL field:
-- enter myuser@172.17.0.1:local-jenkins-pipeline-demo/.git (**Note:** be aware with the username and IP !!!)
+- enter myuser@host.docker.internal:local-jenkins-pipeline-demo/.git (**Note:** be aware with the username !!!)
 - in the Script Path field enter "Jenkinsfile" (we assume it is in the root of the repos) Save the "pipelinedemo" project
 Build the "pipelinedemo" manually once (this is needed for the Poll SCM to start working).

 ## Create the git hook (in local git repository)
-Got to the local git cloned code directory and copy de hook in hooks_template directory to the **"/home/myuser/local-jenkins-pipeline-demo/.git/hooks"** folder and create a file called post-commit, and do it executable.
+Got to the local git cloned code directory and copy the hook in hooks_template directory to the **"/home/myuser/local-jenkins-pipeline-demo/.git/hooks"** folder and create a file called post-commit, and do it executable.
 ```
 cd $HOME/local-jenkins-pipeline-demo
 cp hooks_template/post-commit .git/hooks/